Norvoke/CSCI0451Project/README.md

-# Project Proposal: Machine Learning Model for Identifying Russian Verbs
+# Project Proposal: Machine Learning Model for Russian Parts of Speech Tagging
 ### By Finn Ellingwood
 ## Abstract